VanshKirtishahi/Wall-Of-Humanity/README.md

 - **Database**: MongoDB
 - **Google Tools**:
   - **Google Maps API**: Location services and geolocation
-  - **Google Cloud Platform**: Hosting and cloud services
   - **Google Places API**: Nearby place discovery
-  - **Google Analytics**: User behavior tracking

 ## <a id="join-us"></a> Join Us 🤝

 ### How You Can Contribute
 1. **As a Donor**
-   - Donate clothes, food, or essentials through our platform
+   - Donate clothes, food, or essentials through our platform.
-   - Track your impact through donation receipts
+   - Track your impact through donation receipts.

 2. **As a Volunteer**
-   - Assist with collection and distribution
+   - Assist with collection and distribution.
-   - Help verify donation sources
+   - Help verify donation sources.

 3. **As a Partner NGO**
-   - Collaborate on distribution networks
-   - Access our donor database
+   -  Match Donors with Requesters: Helps connect donors to verified requesters.
+   - Verify Free Food Spots: Ensures listed food locations are legitimate and safe.

 ### <a id="social-media"></a> Social Media